Dairy Council of California: History of organization

 The 1920s and 30s brought the California Dairy Council's first big strides in nutrition education, beginning with the "Dairy Product for Health" campaign targeting PTA parents.
 It was a time when many children had rickets and other nutritional deficiencies.
 "We gave people something of real value without expecting anything in return," said Greene of his efforts.
 "We did this in the firm belief that when facts about our products reached the people in the form of education, we would reap our rewards in increased use of milk and other dairy products."

 The Mobile Dairy Classroom began in the 1930s as a joint venture between the California Dairy Council and Venice, CA dairyman Clarence Michel of Edgemar Farms.
 Michel would travel weekly to Los Angeles-area schools in a truck built to accommodate a live cow and teach children how milk and dairy foods were produced.
 After World War II, the Dairy Council teamed with Los Angeles City Schools and hired a professional teacher to increase the program's educational impact.
 Ultimately, the program expanded to include 5 trucks and is available throughout most of California.

 In 1945, the California Dairy Council was reorganized by the California State Legislature through establishment of the California Dairy Industry Advisory Board.
 This newly formed board adopted the principles of California Dairy Council and began working closely with the National Dairy Council.
 Alfred H Ghormley served as the first chairman of the board and Richard Werner was the first manager.
 The California Dairy Council continued but as a sub-unit of the California Industry Advisory Board.

 In 1961, the California Dairy Council (Joe Hart, president) relinquished its name to the California Dairy Industry Advisory Board and the Advisory Board became the Dairy Council of California, giving it a better identification with the educational material used from the National Dairy Council.
 W. B Woodburn was manager and A.W.
 Clark was chairman of the board of the newly named Dairy Council of California.

 By 1963 the Dairy Council of California had grown to employ 19 staff members in five offices.
 The work of the Dairy Council of California expanded beyond schools to include youth clubs, banks, hospitals, medical conventions, and nursing schools.

-In 2007-08 year Dairy Council reached just over 2 million children with classroom programs and Mobile Dairy Classroom, and just over 3 million adults in health care settings and parent outreach in schools.